MarGhifari/Dataset-Perpustakaan/Readme.md

   - (191401060) Muhammad Abdulrahman Ghifari

 <b>EN:</b><br>
-This file contains turtle dataset which contains library list around Indonesia
+This file contains dataset which contains library list around Indonesia

 <b>Attention</b> This file is still under developing we're not responsible for the wrong use of the data